4 min read

 • Finishing light tig weld seams and corners.

-• Improving a surface roughness, coarse grinding lines and removing milling lines.
+• Improving surface roughness, blending coarse grinding lines and removing milling lines.

 • Breaking edges.